sidsabh/sidsabh/README.md

 Hey!
 My name is Sid Sabhnani, and I'm a student at UT Austin majoring in Honors Computer Science and Canfield Business Honors.

-I am interested in creating machine learning technologies from both a theoretical computer scientist and full-stack software engineering perspective.

 You can reach me by email at ssabhnani@utexas.edu, [/in/sidsabhnani](https://www.linkedin.com/in/sidsabhnani/), or learn more at [sidsabhnani.com](https://sidsabhnani.com/).

 <!--